BShowen/serialization/README.md

 I am teaching myself about Serialization within Ruby and I created a simple program to demonstrate my knowledge so far.
 Please feel free to reccomend any changes or let me know if I have something wrong.

+In the instructions below only type the commands preceded by a $ \n This is no way a turtorial on how to serialize objects in Ruby but rather notes for myself on how to do so and also a bookmark in time for me to come back and see how far ive come.

+Thanks for checking it out, have fun!

 ## Instructions
-In the instructions below only type the commans preceded by a $ This is no way a turtorial on how to serialize objects in Ruby but rather notes for myself on how to do so and also a book mark in time for me to come back and see how far ive come.

-Thanks for checking it out, have fun!

 1. Copy this repo onto your local machine.
 Open your terminal and navigate to the directory where you want to clone the repo to.
 In your terminal type. . .
 ```
 $ git clone https://github.com/BShowen/serialization.git
 ```

 2. Now run IRB and load 'serialization.rb'.
 In your terminal type. . .
 ```
 $ irb
 irb(main):001:0>